Millepede-II V04-17-03

 Minimal Residual Method (MINRES)

-The solution is obtained by minimizing $\Vert\Vek{A}\cdot\Vek{x}-\Vek{b}\Vert_2$ iteratively.
+The solution is obtained by minimizing $\Vert\Vek{A}\cdot\Vek{x}-\Vek{b}\Vert_2$ iteratively and is only approximate.
 MINRES [ref 8] is a special case of the generalized minimal residual method (GMRES) for symmetric matrices.
 Preconditioning with a band matrix of zero or finite bandwidth is possible.
 Individual columns $\Vek{c_i}$ of the covariance matrix can be calculated by solving $\Vek{A}\cdot\Vek{c}_i=\Vek{1}_i$ where $\Vek{1}_i$ is the i-th column on the unit matrix.
 The most time consuming part (product matrix times vector per iteration) has been parallelized.
 Available are the value for all (and optionally error, global correlation for few) global parameters.

 Advanced Minimal Residual Method (MINRES-QLP)